biosustain/dsp_nextflow_training/course_contents/Tutorial.md

 Does the file greetings.csv look as greetings separated per commas? :) Then you are good to go on...

 Now we need to set up a CLI parameter with a default value pointing to an input file.
-Let's put that piece of code by the bginning of our script:
+Let's put that piece of code by the beginning of our script:

 ```groovy
 /*